 If you have 100 trades a week and zero trading journal entries, then it is time to stop for a minute and balance that out.

-If you want to improve your trading, you need to review your trades.
+To improve your trading, you need to review your trades.
 Trading alone will not help you progress.